 The TNC Server MUST support any message type.
 However, the IMV MUST NOT specify a message type whose vendor ID is 0xffffff or whose subtype is 0xff.
 These values are reserved for use as wild cards, as described in the Abstract API.
-If the IMV violates this prohibition, the IMVConnection SHOULD throw a TNCException with result code TNC_RESULT_INVALID_PARAMETER.
+If the IMV violates this prohibition, the IMVConnection SHOULD throw a TNCException with result code TNC\RESULT\INVALID\PARAMETER.
+If the IMVConnection supports limiting the message size or number of round trips, the IMVConnection MUST return TNC\RESULT\EXCEEDED\MAX\MESSAGE\SIZE exception or TNC\RESULT\EXCEEDED\MAX\ROUND\TRIPS exception respectively if the limits are exceeded.
+An IMV can get the Maximum Message Size and Maximum Number of Round Trips by using the related TNC\ATTRIBUTEID within the TNCS.getAttribute method.
+The IMV SHOULD adapt its behavior to accommodate these limitations if available.

-messageType - the type of message to be delivered

-message - the message to be delivered
+messageType - the type of message to be delivered message - the message to be delivered void requestHandshakeRetry(long reason)

-Throws: